IslandeSilva/IslandeSilva/README.md

 ## Hello World

-- 💬 About me: Web Developer
+- 💬 About me: Hello, I am a full stack developer and from now on I will be sharing with you my codes, some old, some newer.
 - ⚡ Fun fact: how did it work?

 <div align="center">